State Significant Rezoning Policy

 Sites identified as state-led rezonings or state-assessed planning proposals

-The following rezonings have been identified as state-led rezonings or state-assessed planning proposals by the department:
+The following rezonings were announced as state-led rezonings or state-assessed rezoning proposals by the Department in September 2024:

 - Blackwattle Bay